 What is the cheapest pre-construction condo in Brickell?

-LOFTY Brickell offers the lowest entry point at approximately $500,000.
-Mercedes-Benz Places starts around $550,000 and The Standard begins at roughly $600,000.
-These three projects represent the most accessible pre-construction options in Brickell for 2026 buyers.
+House of Wellness Brickell, announced in February 2026, now offers the lowest entry point at approximately $390,000, per Florida YIMBY.
+LOFTY Brickell starts around $500,000, Mercedes-Benz Places around $550,000, and The Standard at roughly $600,000.
+These represent the most accessible pre-construction options in Brickell for 2026 buyers.

 What is the average price per square foot in Brickell in 2026?